numfocus/gsoc/CONTRIBUTING-students.md

 Organizations usually favor students that show a regular communication with possible mentors / organization until Google announces the accepted projects.

+Establishing a regular communication is good for 2 reasons.
+It shows that you are a reliable student and that you have good communication skills.
 Good communication skills are an important part of GSoC since a student and mentor can rarely meet in person.
-So

-Establishing a regular communication is good for 2 reasons.
-It shows that you are a reliable student and helps to organization to get to know you.

 ### During the summer